PastorGL/OneRing/CONFIG.md

 op.operation.count_aqua2=countByKey
 ```

-You see that you may have any number of calls of the same Operation class in your Process, they'll be initialized as independently named instances.
+You see that you may have any number of calls of the same Operation class in your Process, they'll be all initialized as independent instances with different reference names.

 ### Operation Inputs and Outputs

-Now we go down to Operations' sub-layers.
+Now we go down to Operations' namespace `op.` sub-layers.

-First is `op.input.` that defines which named DataStreams an Operation is about to consume, and `op.inputs.` for positional DataStreams, if an Operation can process an arbitary number or wildcard DataStreams.
+First is `op.input.` that defines which DataStreams an Operation is about to consume as named.
+They names are assigned by the Operation itself internally.
+Also, an Operation could decide to process an arbitrary number (or even wildcard) DataStreams, positioned in the order specified by `op.inputs.` layer.

 Examples from the config are:
 ```properties
 op.inputs.range_filter=signals
 op.input.accuracy_filter.signals=range_accurate_signals